Category:

 Used Tools:

-Figma, Figjam Framer, Cursor
+Figma, Framer, Cursor

 Pelicula is an app that allows users to buy and collect digital films and unlock an experience similar to a DVD or Blu-ray, reevaluating how we currently watch movies.
 Movie lovers want ownership, collectible value, and a richer experience beyond simply pressing play to watch movies.